jaychang0917/Signaller/test.md

         }
       })
       .setChatRoomMessageInputViewProvider(new SimpleChatRoomMessageInputViewProvider() {
-        // if you enable the default emoji keyboard, your MUST use SignallerEditText as the input view
+        // if you enabled the default emoji keyboard, your MUST use SignallerEditText as the input view
         @Override
         public int getLayoutRes() {
           return R.layout.view_message_input;